oliviawestmacottssw/SSW.Rules.Content/rules/do-you-provide-details-when-reporting-net-applications-errors/rule.md

-When JIT debugging is enabled, any unhandled exception will be sent to the JIT debugger registered on the machine rather than being handled by this dialog.
+When JIT debugging is enabled, any unhandled exception will be sent to the JIT debugger registered on the machine rather than being handled by this dialog.​